 Medifast is basically a diet plan, which consists of pre-planned meals, similar to Nutrisystem.
 There is a separate Medifast "5 in 1" plan to suit women, men and individuals afflicted with diabetes.
 The official Medifast website states that this diet program does not involve the process of counting calories or points.
 The meals involved with Medifast are stated to be low in fat and calories, but also nutritionally rich.
 A single month's supply of meals costs $275, regardless of whether it's for men or women.
 Consumers additionally have the option of designing a more specific menu of meals.

 The official Medifast website claims that each meal is "portion controlled" and user's tend to see results in the first week.
 The individual meals are stated to "create a calorie deficit," hence enabling the body to burn off fat as energy.
 Medifast supposedly enhances lean muscle mass by offering just the right combination of carbohydrates and protein.
+When it comes right down to it, Slim Fast has a weight loss plan that focuses on curbing appetite and keep blood glucose level between meals.
 There doesn't appear to be any key active ingredients found in Medifast meals other than simple nutrients.
 The general cost for using the Medifast diet program is 10 dollars per day.
 Medifast meals incorporate a vast array of fruit drinks, bars, chili, soups, oatmeal, hot beverages, shakes, puddings and eggs.
 The official Medifast website lists no side effects in regards to their meal plans or products.
 Medifast meals are intended to be eaten every 2-3 hours, which is commonly six times each day.
 If all meals are not consumed, it's claimed that the weight loss process can be hindered or slowed down due to the user's body storing energy.
 When diet plans are combined with exercises like Piyo they, at times, aid in weight loss results.

 List of Ingredients